 Dick Mulvaney (1971-74) was snapped up on a free transfer from Blackburn after being in dispute.
 He was club captain of the 73-74 Third Division Championship side.
 One of the most consitant centre backs of that era, in his two years at the club he also helped the Latics establish themselves in the Second Division.
 Dick then moved on to Rochdale and when he retired he went back home to Sunderland to work in the dockyards.
 Now retired, he still lives in Sunderland.

 Billy Ormond (1949-54) played on the wing for Athletic after his demob from the services and won a Third Division N. championship medal with the club in 1953.
-Billy recently passed away.
+Billy has now passed away.

 Roger Palmer (1980-94) became the Latics all time record goalscorer before his retirement from the game.
 A great favourite of the fans who endeared the now famous chant of "Oooooohhhhhh!!!
 Roger Palmer".
 A great opportunist who will always be remembered fondly as he helped the Latics return to the First Division after their long absence.
 Roger disappeared for many years after he finished playing and rumours abounded that he was the proprietor of a fish & chip shop in Bacup but he is now living on the Racecourse Estate in Sale.
 He always was famous for his chips though!

 Peter Phoenix (1958-62) was a versatile player who was the Latics leading scorer in 58-59 with 13 goals.
 Not bad for a wing-half!
 Recent information suggests that Peter has passed away.
 Any confirmation would be appreciated.

 John Platt (1971-81) was a brave goalkeeper who had to retire from the game due to injury.
 He went on to be in charge of the Latics "Football in the Community" scheme.